ChironSZTE/cave-of-chiron/_pages/topics/docker/images.md

 docker.io/gitea/gitea:latest
 ```

 With this command images are downloaded from a container registry.

-When no container registry is given at the beginning of the name, it is downloaded from Docker Hub.
+When no container registry is given at the beginning of the name, Docker Hub is assumed.
+{: .notice--info}

 ### Listing downloaded images